Cantera/cantera-website/pages/compiling/special-cases.rst

    https://software.intel.com/en-us/forums/intel-c-compiler/topic/684987

-* Before compiling Cantera, you may need to set up the appropriate environment variables for the Intel compiler suite, e.g.:
+* Before compiling Cantera, you may need to set up the appropriate environment variables for the Intel compiler suite.
+For example:

   .. code:: bash